 Once you know what type of tank it has, you'll need to know where the waste goes when it leaves the tank.
 Unless it is a cesspit, which is literally a holding tank with no outlet - hence why it needs emptying so often.
 Septic tanks and sewage treatment plants will go to one of two places:

 Most septic tanks are individual to the property they connect to, but some are shared by two or more properties.
 If this is the case at the property you are buying, you will want to know what the arrangements are for regular emptying, who arranges it and how are payments sorted out?
 Also, what would happen if the septic tank became damaged, how would everyone agree next steps?
 Where is the septic tank located?
 If it is on your property, what rights of access do the other properties sharing the septic tank have?
 You can check out our Guide to Shared Septic Tanks here.

 It is surprisingly common for part of a property's drainage system to be situated on someone else's land.
 It's not necessarily a problem, but you'll need to know more about the set up.
 Whose land is it on?
 What is the relationship like with them?
 What are your rights of access to repair or replace the part of the system not on your property?

 Similarly, if you are buying a property with someone else's drainage system within your boundary, you will want to know exactly what that entails, and what rights of access the neighbour has.
 What would happen if the system failed and couldn't be replaced like for like?

 Septic tanks can be damaged in all sorts of different ways - from tree roots growing through the walls, to splits in the walls of the tank, to broken dip pipes or baffles.
 This damage often won't be evident, and it may not yet be causing any problems above ground.
-The tank will need a thorough inspection to assess the condition of the walls, and ideally to check whether the soakaway system is working as it should be.
+The tank will need a thorough inspection to assess the condition of the walls, and ideally to check whether the drainage field or soakaway system is working as it should be.

-Please bear in mind that most standard homebuyer surveys will not look at the drainage system in any kind of detail.
+Please bear in mind that most standard property surveys will not look at the drainage system in any kind of detail.
 The surveyor may lift a manhole and comment that things seem to be flowing, but generally they will recommend that you get a specialist company to carry out a full survey.
 Here at UKDP we get a large number of calls from people who have recently bought a new property and are already experiencing problems.
 When we ask the question about whether they have had a survey undertaken, there is often a rustling of paperwork before the caller reads out the line out about needing a specialist survey.
 We ask, did one get done?
 The answer is nearly always no.